tanyaweaver/python-dev-accelerator/source/assignments/day03/learning_journal_2.rst

     test_journal.py:55: ImportError
     =========================== 1 failed in 0.16 seconds ===========================

-Fantastic!
-Your test failed, just as you expected.
-Next you need to make it pass.

 Implement ``write_entry``
 -------------------------

-Return to ``journal.py`` and add the following:
+Next you need to make the test pass.
+Return to ``journal.py`` and add the
+following:

 .. code-block:: python